 Scottish Context

-Scotland’s education system is an inclusive one and designed to make sure that every child and young person is entitled to support to enable them to gain as much as possible from the opportunities which Curriculum for Excellence can provide.
+Scotland’s education system is an inclusive one and designed to make sure that every child, young person and their families are provided with the right support at the right time to enable them to gain as much as possible from the opportunities which Curriculum for Excellence can provide.

 As we consider the educational provision for autistic children and young people in Scotland, it is important to acknowledge and consider the national agenda, legislative and guidance context that local authorities, educational practitioners and health care professionals work within.

-The image below provides you with an overview of the Scottish education and equality context in mainstream education services in Scotland.
+This image provides you with an overview of the Scottish education and equality context in mainstream education services in Scotland:

 Further Professional Development